GovTechSG/ship-hats-overview/webinspect-scan-via-api.md

 Based on best practices designed to test applications for the most pervasive and problematic web application security vulnerabilities, we recommend using one of the following policies with their policy ID attached.

-- Choose one of the following policy ID to continue with the scan process:
+- Select one of the following policy ID to continue with the scan process:
     - **OWASP Top 10 2021 (2387b73d-3a5f-4700-8ff2-85135e05d659):** This policy provides a minimum standard for web application security.
 The OWASP Top 10 2021 represents a broad consensus about the most critical web application security flaws.
     - **SANS Top 25 (1690337d-ae32-43ea-a008-bb0959a279fc):** The SANS Top 25 Most Dangerous Software Errors provides an enumeration of the most widespread and critical errors, categorised by Common Weakness Enumeration (CWE) identifiers, that lead to serious vulnerabilities in software.
     - **Standard (cb72a7c2-9207-4ee7-94d0-edd14a47c15c):** A standard scan includes an automated crawl of the server and performs checks for known and unknown vulnerabilities such as SQL Injection and Cross-Site Scripting as well as poor error handling and weak SSL configuration at the web server, web application server, and web application layers.